Summary

 BYOL

-But what if you want to let your end clients bring their own licenses to your data centres to let them deploy Microsoft software using the licenses they already have?
+But what if you want to let your end clients bring their own licenses to your data centres, allowing them to deploy Microsoft software using the licenses they already have?
 It's only natural to do so if you provide pure IaaS.

 Then you have two scenarios: